filipinascimento/bl-network-nullmodel/README.md

-# Null model for networks
+# Obtain Communities for conmat networks
-Generates $N$ null model versions of the input network.
+Obtain the community structure for networks by using the Louvain or Infomap methods.

 # Input format
-Networks must formated as edgelists.
+Networks must formated as brainlife conmat datatype.

 # Example usage
 Just clone this repository and go into project directory